 The clasp clicks open to show a sparkling, princess-cut diamond, alongside the time and minute hands.
 It can be placed horizontally or vertically to conceal or reveal the time as you please.

 The modern jewellery watch features a high-precision quartz movement and is available in four different styles, including a high-glamour, limited-edition model emblazoned with diamonds.
-The new wristwatch proceeds the highly technical Chanel Calibre 2 timepiece for women, debuted at Baselworld in March, suggesting that the French fashion house is currently flexing its horological muscles.
+The new wristwatch proceeds the highly technical Chanel Calibre 2 timepiece for women, debuted at Baselworld in March, suggesting that the brand is currently flexing its horological muscles.